obihughes/omega-planner/docs/planner.md

 - **Work Templates:** Create templates for different types of work days (meetings, focus work, etc.)
 - **Event Planning:** Save template schedules for recurring events or meetings
 - **Quick Setup:** Rapidly populate new days with common task patterns

+### Calendar Views (under Daily Planner)
+The Monthly and Yearly calendar views are accessible from the main navigation under `Daily Planner`:
+- Monthly Planner: the planner's own monthly mode
+- Monthly Calendar View: the full calendar page's monthly mode; includes a compact grid and an Events/Periods list under the calendar for the selected month
+- Yearly Calendar: the full calendar page's yearly mode

+Note: The in-page monthly/yearly/timeline toggle in `app/calendar/page.tsx` has been removed.
+Use the main sidebar navigation to switch views.